cloudgear-io/azure-accessplatform-windows-gpu/README.md

  * PCoIP Graphics Agent for Windows 2.8.0.5614 (2.8 Beta Presently) and 2.7.0.4060  uses Multiple PCoIP encoding.
 * The PCOIP Agent Logs  [v1.11 ~Beta]((https://techsupport.teradici.com/link/portal/15134/15164/Download/2852)) from the Office Client machine of the end-user from <code>C:\Users\user_name\AppData\Local\Teradici\PCoIPClient\logs</code>

-#### MSFT OSCC
-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-#### Credits
-* The NVIDIA GRID 4.1 (369.71) with "Azure" Driver silent install works with certificate force trust - Thanks to [Mathieu Rietman](https://github.com/MathieuRietman)'s [commit on fork for the -f option](https://github.com/MathieuRietman/azure-accessplatform-windows-gpu/commit/a6bc42bc6936a75200f4d968d31ae0de00fe4e97).

-* The NVFBC stop start with time lag aka [Driver Kick snippet](https://github.com/Azure/azure-accessplatform-windows-gpu/blob/7584b0b962c2e0d21501685589e05240d2ee2448/CustomScripts/nVIDIAdTeradiciLeostreamAgents.ps1#L161-L181) uses [the snippet](https://github.com/teradici/azure-accessplatform-windows-gpu/blob/74df452f8f3275e62b991a39b67000af7aaecf15/CustomScripts/nVIDIAdTeradiciLeostreamAgents.ps1#L138-L159) as per [specific commit in Teradici Branch on fork of master](https://github.com/teradici/azure-accessplatform-windows-gpu/commit/74df452f8f3275e62b991a39b67000af7aaecf15) by [Peter Longhurst](https://github.com/peterlonghurst).

-* Dynamic Disk Selection with take function is as per the [Azure quickstart template](https://github.com/Azure/azure-quickstart-templates/tree/master/201-vm-dynamic-data-disks-selection)

-#### Reporting bugs

-Please report bugs  by opening an issue in the [GitHub Issue Tracker](https://github.com/Azure/azure-accessplatform-windows-gpu/issues)

-#### Patches and pull requests

-Patches can be submitted as GitHub pull requests.
-If using GitHub please make sure your branch applies to the current master as a 'fast forward' merge (i.e. without creating a merge commit).
-Use the `git rebase` command to update your branch to the current master if necessary.

 #### Optional Usage of Operational Management Suite
 **OMS Setup (for mostly Security, compliance and backup in this case) is optional and the OMS Workspace Id and OMS Workspace Key can either be kept blank or populated post the steps below.**